Ceici92/CeciliasBlog/content/posts/my-first-post.md

 ### Instagram

 Instagram uses the technique of Interface Interference to prevent us from deleting our account : another possibility is suggested to the user.
-Indeed, when we go to the parameters, at the place we would suppose to find the button to delete our account, the application suggests us to desactivate it temporaly.
+Indeed, when we go to the parameters, at the place we would supposed to find the button to delete our account, the application suggests us to deactivate it temporarily.

 ![alt Text](https://user-images.githubusercontent.com/71452847/94283460-4e574f00-ff51-11ea-98ec-89fb033f3eac.JPG "Image 1")